 BRIEF HISTORY OF HEPATITIS

 The hepatitis problem was perhaps noticed 5000 years ago when epidemics of jaundice were attributed to a devil called “Ahhazu” by the Sumerians[11] and many years later were described by Hippocrates in the 5th century BC in his book “Epidemics”.
 They were particular noted in armies during time of war, hence the term “campaign jaundice”.
 The cause of jaundice was not understood and up till the out-break of the second world war many clinicians accepted Virchow’s theory that a mucous plug at the mouth of the common bile duct caused “catarrhal jaundice”[12].
-The large number of hepatitis cases and its impact it had on battle readiness acted as a major stimulus to understanding hepatitis.
+The large number of hepatitis cases and the impact it had on battle readiness acted as a major stimulus to understanding hepatitis.
 Most of the subsequent advances in knowledge were described in the British and American literature.
 Up until D-day in 1944 the British army was mainly engaged in fighting in the Mediterranean theatre.
 Hepatitis, with malaria and venereal disease were the three most important medical conditions afflicting the troops there[13].
-On the other side of the Atlantic ocean 28585 United States servicemen developed jaundice after receiving the yellow fever vaccine[14].
+On the other side of the Atlantic ocean, 28585 United States servicemen developed jaundice after receiving the yellow fever vaccine[14].
 Clinical, epidemiological and transmission studies established that there were two distinct forms of hepatitis, characterized as infectious or serum hepatitis.
-Infectious hepatitis was transmitted by the faecal-oral route whereas serum hepatitis was transmitted by injection or blood products[15].
+Infectious hepatitis was transmitted by the fecal-oral route whereas serum hepatitis was transmitted by injection or blood products[15].

 Stokes and Neff of the United States Army Medical Corps had been using concentrated gamma globulin to prevent or attenuate measles infection.
 Despite several thousand treatments they recorded no cases of hepatitis[16].
 They reasoned that there may be neutralizing antibodies in gamma globulin prepared from large pools of adult plasma and suggested that gamma globulin could be useful in the treatment of viral hepatitis.
 The hypothesis was tested when there was a large epidemic of hepatitis in a summer camp for boys and girls in September 1944.
 There was sufficient gamma globulin to treat 45 children, who were compared to 246 controls.
 Hepatitis was subsequently documented in 16% (7/45) treated compared to (70%) 172/246 controls.
 None of those treated developed clinical jaundice thus demonstrating that gamma globulin could prevent or attenuate infectious hepatitis[17].
 Many of the subsequent transmission studies on viral hepatitis of questionable procedures were performed in the Willowbrook State School in New York for children with mental disorders which had a major problem with endemic infectious hepatitis[15].
 The investigators clearly demonstrated two types of hepatitis, with different incubation periods and no cross-immunity, subsequently proven to be hepatitis A and hepatitis B. The ethics of that program have since been questioned[18].